-- Less vulnerable land uses are located on the ground and - Green roofs are provided, which reduce runoff, create - Attenuation is provided that takes account of tide- lock to surface water discharge from the site. - Surface is water is discharged direct to source (River Thames) in accordance with the SUDs hierarchy.
+- Internal north-south access designed to ensure that safe egress and access is provided in the event of a breach in the Thames Tidal Defences. - Less vulnerable land uses are located on the ground and basement floors. - Levels slope away from the building, so that surface water flows away from the asset. - Green roofs are provided, which reduce runoff, create habitat and visual amenity. - Attenuation is provided that takes account of tide- lock to surface water discharge from the site. - Surface is water is discharged direct to source (River Thames) in accordance with the SUDs hierarchy.

-6. CLIMATE RESILIENCE FLOOD RISK MANAGEMENT AND SUSTAINABLE DRAINAGE SYSTEMS
+FLOOD RISK MANAGEMENT AND SUSTAINABLE DRAINAGE SYSTEMS